 There are lots of things to consider when selecting your unit texts.
-Check out the information below or talk to your liaison librarian for support.
+Check out the information below or talk to your librarian for support.

 Choosing a prescribed textbook